EternityForest/Acorns/README.md

 #### callable
 The HSQUIRRELOBJ that is to be called.
 Push it onto the stack within a makeRequest function to call it.
 It may be set to NULL by squirrel at any point outside the GIL.

+### Acorns.writeToInput(char * id, char * data, int len)
+Write the data to the given program's input buffer.
+The program must exist.
+If len is -1, use strlen.

+### Acorns.runInputBuffer(char * id)
+Tell a given program to compile and run it's input buffer.
+This lets you issue commands in the context of a running program, and it's a handy way to load code via the network in small packets.

+### Acorns.clearInputBuffer(char * id)
+Clears the input buffer of a loaded program.

 ### SQRESULT sq_userImportFunction(HSQUIRRELVM v, const char * c, char len) __attribute__((weak))